rails/rails/guides/source/active_storage_overview.md

 System tests clean up test data by rolling back a transaction.
 Because destroy is never called on an object, the attached files are never cleaned up.
 If you want to clear the files, you can do it in an `after_teardown` callback.
-Doing it here ensures that all connections to created during the test are complete and you won't get an error from ActiveStorage saying it can't find a file.
+Doing it here ensures that all connections created during the test are complete and you won't receive an error from ActiveStorage saying it can't find a file.

 ``` ruby
 class ApplicationSystemTestCase < ActionDispatch::SystemTestCase